openSUSE/yomi/README.md

       `/dev/sda1`, `/dev/md0p1`, etc. Is optional, as the name can be deduced from `number`.

-    * `size`: Float.
+    * `size`: Float or String.

-      Size of the partition expressed in MB.
-In future versions this will change, and will be expressed in different absolute and relative units.
+      Size of the partition expressed in `parted` units.
+All the units needs to match for partitions on the same device.
+For example, if `initial_gap` or the first partition is expressed in MB, all the sized needs to be expressed in MB too.

+      The last partition can use the string `rest` to indicate that this partition will use all the free space available.
+If after this another partition is defined, Yomi will show a validation error.

     * `type`: String.